 I resisted the urge to want to call this, “THE BEST Spaghetti Sauce EVER”.
 Mainly because I’m sure a gazillion people think they have the best sauce ever.
 But also, I wanted to hint as to what actually made this “THE BEST” in my humble opinion.
-I serve with my Easy House Salad for a simple and comforting dinner!
+I even use a similar recipe for an Instant Pot Spaghetti Sauce, but with a different method.

 What makes this sauce extra special?

 - Ground turkey and sausage: This easy pasta recipe with ground turkey also includes sausage: a combo that is so delicious.